Elizabeth Holmes jury to begin second week of deliberations - NewsBreak

 Elizabeth Holmes jury to begin second week of deliberations

-The eight men and four women on the jury have been meeting in a San Jose, California, federal courthouse after absorbing reams of evidence during a high-profile trial that has captivated Silicon Valley.
+The eight men and four women on the jury have been meeting in a San Jose, California, federal courthouse after absorbing reams of evidence during that has captivated Silicon Valley.
 The jurors deliberated for three days last week before adjourning Thursday afternoon for the holiday weekend.

 The case has attracted worldwide attention.
 At its core is the rise and fall of Holmes, who started Theranos as a 19-year-old college dropout and then went on to break through Silicon Valley’s male-dominated culture with her bold claims and fundraising savvy.
 She become a billionaire on paper before it all evaporated amid allegations she was more of a charlatan than an entrepreneur.

-Holmes, now 37, spent seven days on the witness stand acknowledging she made some mistakes and decisions she regretted while staunchly maintaining that she never stopped believing Theranos was on the verge of revolutionizing health care.
+Holmes, now 37, spent acknowledging she made some mistakes and decisions she regretted while staunchly maintaining that she never stopped believing Theranos was on the verge of revolutionizing health care.

 Holmes spent years promising Theranos would be able to scan for hundreds of diseases and other health problems with just a few drops of blood taken with a finger prick instead of relying on vials of blood drawn from a vein.